tatsath/HubSetup/Cloud/ChooseInfra.rst

 Use FinAILab's cloud cost calculator here:

-You can check the price of RESOURCES by selecting CPU count, Memory in GB, Storage
+You can check the price of RESOURCES by selecting CPU count, Memory in GB, Storage here:
 .. image:: 1.jpeg

 You can check the price of RESOURCES by selecting GPU if you need it.